 the gobi is grated finely. i usually use a hand grater for this purpose and avoid grating in the food processor which i have. for some reason, the food processor gratings are larger than the hand grated ones. the gobi/caulifower has to be grated finely or otherwise when making the parathas, they break.

-gobi paratha recipe details are below:
+gobi paratha recipe below:

 - 3 cups wheat flour/atta